Licensing Hospice Care (216-RICR-40-10-11)

 g.Participation as a member of the interdisciplinary team, in the development, implementation, and assessment of patient/family plan of care; and

-h.Consulting with attending physicians and/or certified registered nurse practitioner member regarding patient care plans.
+h.Consulting with attending physicians and/or certified nurse practitioners regarding patient care plans.

 2.Upon appointment, the name of the medical director shall be submitted to the Department.
 Each time a new medical director is appointed, the name of said physician shall be reported promptly to the Department.
 The medical director's Rhode Island medical license number, medical office address, telephone number, emergency telephone number, hospital affiliation and other credentialing information shall be maintained on file by the hospice program and updated as needed.